rstudio/learnr/cran-comments.md

-This is a patch release containing a few small bug fixes and minor features.
+This is a patch release primarily containing a fix requested by CRAN to adjust our tests in r-devel.
+We no longer expect to be able to adjust the language of R messages when `LC_ALL="C"` or `"C.UTF-8"`.

 ## R CMD check results